protocolbuffers/protocolbuffers.github.io/content/programming-guides/effective-protos.md

 +++
-title = "Style Guide"
+title = "Effective Protos"
 weight = 50
 description = "Provides direction for how best to structure your proto definitions." type = "docs"
 +++

-This document provides a style guide for `.proto` files.
+**Warning:** We're currently updating this page!
+Feel free to look around.

+This document provides guidelines for structuring your `.proto` files, design considerations and generally a good good practices that allows to improve maintainability of your protocol buffers overtime.

 By following these conventions, you'll make your protocol buffer message definitions and their corresponding classes consistent and easy to read.

 Note that protocol buffer style has evolved over time, so it is likely that you will see `.proto` files written in different conventions or styles. **Respect